-She’s drinking again, holding up a bottle as tribute to something new and big in her life.
-Her voice so deep throated and sanquine.
+She’s drinking again, holding up a bottle as a tribute to something new and big in her life.
+Her voice was so deep-throated and sanguine.
 “There’s nothin’ the matter”, she’s just happy, She’s got a job.
 Annie and Frank seem so surprised.

 “Well what’s so startling about that I’ve made a fortune in my time, I’ve supported three husbands, no…only two Haley Dalloway supported me…the only trouble was he wanted to change me too..”

-Rose is in rare form, a gay mood and has come into some cash…Rose tells Frank she’ll keep in touch, “buy him a steak day one of these days.”
+Rose is in rare form, in a gay mood, and has come into some cash…Rose tells Frank she’ll keep in touch, and “buy him a steak day one of these days.”